The Company implements each principle of Japan's Corporate Governance Code.

 Disclosures based on each principle

-Tamron aims to continuously enhance its corporate value by operating its business with an awareness of the cost of capital based on the Medium-Term Management Plan “Value Creation 26” announced in 2024.
+【Action to implement management that is conscious of cost of capital and stock price】Tamron aims to continuously enhance its corporate value by operating its business with an awareness of the cost of capital based on the Medium-Term Management Plan “Value Creation 26 ver2.0” announced in 2025.

-For details of management that is conscious of cost of capital and the stock price, please refer to the financial statements for the fiscal year ending December 31, 2023 posted on our website.
+For details of management that is conscious of cost of capital and the stock price, please refer to the financial statements for the fiscal year ending December 31, 2024 posted on our website.

-Principle 1-4.
+【Principle 1-4.
 Cross-shareholdings】

 The Company’s policy is to examine the mid- to long-term economic rationale and future outlook of cross-shareholdings and, if cross-shareholdings are judged to contribute to improvement of the Group’s corporate value in the medium and long term, to hold shares for the purpose of stabilizing corporate management.